QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Introduction

-In this paper, we present an alternative straightforward way and pragmatic approach to analyze the chiral condensate and dynamical mass of the quarks as well as the properties of the charged light meson, namely meson mass, meson weak decay constant, meson-quark coupling constant and wave function renormalization at nonvanishing temperature and in the presence of the magnetic field for different baryon densities using the Nambu--Jona-Lasinio model with the help of the proper-time regularization scheme to simulate confinement.
-This study may provide theoretical insight about the finite temperature and baryon density in the phase structure of QCD matter and lead us to understand the phase diagram at nonvanishing temperature and baryon density as well as in the presence external magnetic field.
-The NJL model has widely and successfully used to study the hadron structure in vacuum~\cite{MYCB05,HCT16,HBCT18} or medium~\cite{HB05,CBT05,HOT18,HMOT19,HT19}, neutron star~\cite{LBT06,WMT15} as well as phase transition~\cite{TBC19}.
-The density dependence of quark masses used in the work are obtained from the QMC model in the symmetric nuclear matter (Further details on how we determine the in-medium quark mass in the QMC model, see Ref.~\cite{HOT18}) at the quark level, which has the same footing with the NJL model as well as it guarantees that it does not loss the generality.
-We then connect the baryon density dependence of the quark mass with the chiral condensate and dynamical mass of the quarks as well as the meson properties at finite temperature and nonvanishing external magnetic field in the NJL model.
+In this paper we present a pragmatic approach to analyze the chiral condensate and dynamical mass of the quark as well as the properties of the charged light mesons at finite baryon density $\rho_B$ as well as nonvanishing temperature $T$ using the Nambu--Jona-Lasinio model with the help of the PTR scheme to simulate a QCD confinement~\cite{Hellstern:1997nv}.
+In addition, we also analyze the quark condensate in the presence of a magnetic field $B$ and at finite $T$.
+This study may provide an insight understanding on the phase structure of QCD matter at finite $\rho_B$ and $T$, as well as in the presence external $B$ and at finite $T$.
+The NJL model has been widely and successfully used to study the hadron structure in vacuum~\cite{MYCB05,HCT16,HBCT18} or medium~\cite{HB05,CBT05,HOT18,HMOT19,HT19}, neutron star~\cite{LBT06,WMT15} as well as phase transition~\cite{TBC19}.
+The density dependence of the quark masses, in the work, are taken from the QMC model in symmetric nuclear matter (Further details on how we determine the in-medium quark mass in the QMC model, see Ref.~\cite{HOT18}) at quark level, as the NJL model.
+We then connect the QMC and NJL models \textit{via} the density dependence of the quark mass from the QMC model.
+Next we calculate the chiral condensate, and dynamical mass of the quarks at finite $T$ or nonvanishing external $B$ as well as the meson properties at finite $T$ in the NJL model.

-We then calculate the QCD chiral condensate for different baryon densities as a function of temperature and strength external magnetic field.
-We find that the chiral condensate decreases as the temperature increases and decreases as the baryon density increases.
-We also calculate the dynamical masses for the light quark as functions of temperature and strength external magnetic field for different baryon densities $\rho_B/\rho_0$.
-We find interesting features of dynamical masses of the light quark, where it decreases with increasing the temperature and density as we expected.
-Surprisingly, we find that the pion-and kaon-quark coupling constants and wave function renormalizations increase as the temperature increases and decrease as the baryon density increases.
-Finally, for the pion-and kaon- weak decay constants at finite temperature for different densities, we find that it decreases with increasing the temperature and decrease as the baryon density increases.